physiopy/phys2bids/docs/contributorfile.rst

 There are many descriptions of a good contribution workflow out there.
 For instance, we suggest to have a look at `tedana's workflow <https://github.com/ME-ICA/tedana/blob/master/CONTRIBUTING.md#making-a-change>`_.
 At ``physiopy``, we follow a very similar workflow.
 The only three differences are:

 - If you see an open issue that you would like to work on, check if it is assigned.
-If it is, ask the assignee to
+If it is, ask the assignee if they need help before starting to work on it.
 - We ask you to test the code locally before merging it, and then, if possible, write some automatic tests for the code to be run in our Continuous Integration!
 Check the testing section below to know more.
 - We suggest opening a draft PR as soon as you can - so it’s easier for us to help you!